-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

 Before you can view charts on the Status > Dashboard page, or generate investigative or presentation reports, an essential, Windows-only reporting component-Log Server-must be installed.
-If Log Server is not installed, skip to Lesson 13: Real-Time Monitor, page 43.
+If Log Server is not installed, skip to Lesson 13: Real-Time Monitor, page 44.